 Areas of Specialization:

-My two central research passions are education and international relations.
 I have always been fascinated by the importance of education both at the local and at the international level.
 It is crucial to understanding and living together in peace.
 In pursuit of this I have criss-crossed Ontario and travelled world-wide.

 Current & Future Research:

 My current research centers on comparative History of Education at the international level.
 In the past, I have focused on Canadian foreign policy and education as factors in federal-provincial relations, the wider role of IGOs in creating civilizational norms for education systems, and the History of Education generally.
 I am also interested in the history of technical education and the integration of technology in education.

 Allison, John.
 A Most Canadian Odyssey: Education Diplomacy and Federalism, 1844–1984.
 London, ON: Althouse Press /Western University, 2016.

 Peer-Reviewed Journal Articles:

 Allison, John, “The ‘World Politics’ Course: Changing Thinking on International Relations Education in Ontario Secondary Schools, 1850-1970,” History of Education.
 Vol. 48, no. 6 (2019/11/02 2019): 731-50.
 (2019) doi:10.1080/0046760X.2019.1585583

 Allison, John.
 "The Council of Ministers in the 1980s: Education Policy Innovator or Broken Cog?".
 Canadian Journal of Educational Administration and Policy, no. 187 (2018): 78-90.

 Allison, John.
 “Human Security and Higher Education: An Examination of North American and European HS Programs and the Interdisciplinary Academy,” Journal of Human Security Studies, Vol.6, No.1.
 (Spring 2017), pp. 18-37.